janetmndz/teatime-v2/README.md

 teas.forEach(tea => tea.addEventListener("click", clicked));
 ```
-It's obvious how simpler and fewer lines of code this new version uses and how I didn't need to rely on jQuery for this simple aspect.
+As you can see, using this method requires less code and traversing compared to the previous version.
+I didn't need to rely on jQuery for this simple aspect.
 ## **3. Accessibility Improvements**
 **Version 1**
 ![Lighthouse accessibility grade of 43/100](/images/version1-lighthouse.png)
 **Version 2**
 ![Lighthouse accessibility grade of 100/100](/images/version2-lighthouse.png)

-One of the most overlooked mistake I make when I make a project is how I don't pay attention to accessibility features when I should.

-It is often something I can simply improve on by just adding a bit more code and fixing the hierarchy of my HTML, making sure my color contrasts is enough and **not** removing the default outline styles.
+Accessibility is an aspect I often overlook when making projects.
+Some ways I can improve accessibility is fixing the hierarchy of my HTML, making sure my color contrast ratio is enough and **not** removing the default outline styles.

 **HTML**
 ```HTML